 Let $R$ be a PID.
-Let $M$ be a closed and connected manifold of dimension $m$.
+Let $M$ be an $m$-dimensional closed, connected and smooth manifold.
 Let $k<m$ be a non-negative integer.
-We define an $R$-module $\mathcal{F}_k(R,M)$ as a free module generated by all the $k$-dimensional framed closed and connected manifolds in $M$ such that distinct $k$-dimensional framed closed and connected manifolds are mutually independent in the module. \begin{Def} A submodule $A$ over $R$ is said to be {\it compatible} with the free module above if for a framed compact ($k+1$)-dimensional manifold in $M \times [0,1]$, the sum of all the element induced from connected components of the framed manifold in $M \times \{0\}$ or $M \times \{1\}$ canonically obtained by the restriction regarding $M =M \times \{0\}=M \times \{1\}$ canonically is an element of $A$. \end{Def} \begin{Rem} The elements in $A$ in Definition \ref{def:3} represents a {\it cobordism} relation of framed manifolds.
+We define an $R$-module $\mathcal{F}_k(R,M)$ as a free module generated by all $k$-dimensional framed closed and connected manifolds in $M$ such that distinct $k$-dimensional framed closed and connected manifolds are mutually independent in the module. \begin{Def} A submodule $A \subset \mathcal{F}_k(R,M)$ over $R$ is said to be {\it compatible} with the free module if for any framed compact ($k+1$)-dimensional manifold $F_0$ in $M \times [0,1]$, the sum of the two elements $F_1$ and $F_2$ obtained in the following way is an element of $A$. \begin{enumerate} \item Let $F_{0,1}$ and $F_{0,2}$ be framed manifolds in $M \times \{0\}$ and $M \times \{1\}$ respectively and they are obtained by restricting $F_0$ and $M \times [0,1]$ to the boundary. \item By identifying as $M =M \times \{0\}=M \times \{1\}$ via the identification of the three elements $(x,0)$, $(x,1)$ and $x$, We have a framed manifolds $F_1$ and $F_2$ in $M$. \end{enumerate} \end{Def} \begin{Rem} (Some) elements in $A$ in Definition \ref{def:5} are for {\it cobordism} relations of framed manifolds.
 In the case where the relation $m-k \geq \frac{1}{2}m+1$ holds, $\mathcal{F}_k(\mathbb{Z},M)/A$ can be a well-known commutative group called degree $m-k$ {\it cohomotopy group} of $M$.
-The sum of this commutative group is defined by taking the disjoint union of corresponding framed manifolds. \end{Rem}
+The sum of this commutative group is defined by taking the disjoint union of corresponding framed manifolds after perturbing the (framed) manifolds via suitable isotopies if we need. \end{Rem}

+\begin{Thm} Let $m>n$ be positive integers.
+Let $M$ be an $m$-dimensional closed and smooth manifold.
+Let $R$ be a PID and let $A$ be an $R$-module compatible with the free module $\mathcal{F}_{m-n}(R,M)$.
+Let $N$ be an $n$-dimensional oriented manifold with no boundary.
+Let $f:M \rightarrow N$ be a triangulable smooth map.

+The preimage of a regular value can be regarded as a framed submanifold in a natural way due to the theory of \cite{milnor}.